mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

     echo "output:eDP-1:rect=<10,20,410,620>" > /tmp/.weston_drm.conf # eDP-1 display to the position of (10,20), the size is scaled to 400x600
 ```

-When the VOP hardware doesn't support scaling, it would try to use Rockchip's RGA 2D acceleration.
+When the VOP hardware doesn't support scaling, these kinds of scale requires Rockchip's RGA 2D acceleration.

 ### Freeze the Screen